wellcomecollection/docs/rfcs/069-healthcheck-principles/README.md

 We could have something smarter that checks the critical functionality of the application, and only reports unhealthy where that critical function cannot be fulfilled.

+It's important to note that identifying behavior that requires a restart may be very difficult and a good place to start is exercising critical functionality as part of the health check in our applications.

 This could be implemented simply by:

 - Health checks which exercise a single critical happy path e.g. make a request to Elasticsearch.